 However, unresolved tax debt signals that you are a high-risk borrower as it indicates financial irresponsibility.
 If the tax debt has escalated to the point of a lien being placed on your property, this is even more serious and will drastically hamper your ability to secure a mortgage.

 It’s always worth paying off your tax debt and getting your finances in order before trying to buy a house, if at all possible.
 At the very least, you will need to be able to prove that you are working with the IRS to address your tax debt.
-Tax Relief Helpers can assist you with this – negotiating settlement agreements, payment plans, tax lien removals, and more, with the IRS on your behalf
+Tax Relief Helpers can assist you with this – negotiating settlement agreements, payment plans, tax lien removals, and more, with the IRS on your behalf, schedule a meeting today.

 Can you buy a house with a tax lien?